 I don’t have any grand proclamations about 2013, or any predictions about 2014.
 In 2013, I read and in 2014, I plan to do the same.
 After the jump, the books I read last year.

-*Book club book
+Key *Book club book ** Reread

-A Hologram for the King, Dave Eggers
+A Hologram for the King, Dave Eggers Half in Love, Maile Meloy **

-Maile Meloy is one of my favorite short story writers, and for some sort of vague literary exercise, I typed up “Garrison Junction,” maybe her best story, here
+Maile Meloy is one of my favorite short story writers, and for some sort of vague literary exercise, I typed up “Garrison Junction,” maybe her best story, here.

 Little Girls in Pretty Boxes, Joan Ryan